Random forest: ExtraTrees

 Adding one further step of randomization yields extremely randomized trees, or ExtraTrees.
-While similar to ordinary random forests in that they are an ensemble of individual trees, there are two main differences: first, each tree is trained using the whole learning sample (rather than a bootstrap sample), and second, the top-down splitting in the tree learner is randomized.
-Instead of computing the locally optimal cut-point for each feature under consideration (based on, e.g., information gain or the Gini impurity), a random cut-point is selected.
-This value is selected from a uniform distribution within the feature's empirical range (in the tree's training set).
-Then, of all the randomly generated splits, the split that yields the highest score is chosen to split the node.
+As with ordinary random forests, they are an ensemble of individual trees, but there are two main differences: (1) each tree is trained using the whole learning sample (rather than a bootstrap sample), and (2) the top-down splitting is randomized: for each feature under consideration, a number of random cut-points are selected, instead of computing the locally optimal cut-point (based on, e.g., information gain or the Gini impurity).
+The values are chosen from a uniform distribution within the feature's empirical range (in the tree's training set).
+Then, of all the randomly chosen splits, the split that yields the highest score is chosen to split the node.

 Similar to ordinary random forests, the number of randomly selected features to be considered at each node can be specified.
 Default values for this parameter are $\sqrt{p}$ for classification and $p$ for regression, where $p$ is the number of features in the model.

+Random forests for high-dimensional data

+The basic random forest procedure may not work well in situations where there are a large number of features but only a small proportion of these features are informative with respect to sample classification.
+This can be addressed by encouraging the procedure to focus mainly on features and trees that are informative.
+Some methods for accomplishing this are: